python/cpython/Doc/library/sys.rst

    these errors should not be handled and should terminate the process as quickly as possible.

-   Hooks are added using the :func:`sys.addaudithook` function.
-The native equivalent of this function is :c:func:`PySys_Audit`, and is preferred over the Python function where possible.
+   Hooks are added using the :func:`sys.addaudithook` or :c:func:`PySys_AddAuditHook` functions.

+   The native equivalent of this function is :c:func:`PySys_Audit`.
+Using the native function is preferred when possible.

    .. versionadded:: 3.8